skip to content

 Owens Corning has enrolled two more apprentices since Carlsen began and plans to enroll a total of 10 under the MAI grant.
 When Carlsen finishes the program this fall, he will mentor new apprentices.

-More details about the program are available at www.dli.mn.gov.
+More details about the program are available at the Department of Labor and Industry.

 back to top